 Participating in clinical trials offers patients the opportunity to try new and effective treatments that could potentially improve their condition while taking part in vital research that can benefit many future patients.

 The Institute for Translational Medicine and Therapeutics (ITMAT) supports research at the interface of basic and clinical research focusing on developing new and safer therapeutics.

 Information about clinical trials at Penn Medicine including links to resources and contact information for the Office of Clinical Research at the Perelman School of Medicine, at the University of Pennsylvania.

 Overview of the clinical trials, research laboratories and research support at Penn Medicine, one of the nation's most highly ranked academic medical institutions and the nation's first medical school.

-The Perelman School of Medicine at the University of Pennsylvania consistently ranks among the top five in US News and World Report’s rankings of research-oriented medical schools.
+The Perelman School of Medicine at the University of Pennsylvania consistently ranks among the top five in U.S. News & World Report’s rankings of research-oriented medical schools.

 Congratulations to the 184 Penn physicians listed below who were included in Philadelphia Magazine's Top Doctors 2016.

 Penn Medicine is one of the world’s leading academic medical centers.